josevnz/EncryptedUsbBackup/README.md

           when: f3_capture is defined
 ```

-I don't want to force this task every time I run my encrypted backup with media I know is good, so unless to enable it on the prompt it will not run.
+I don't want to force this task every time I run my encrypted backup with media I know is good, so unless is enabled on the prompt it will not run.

 How does it look ([running_f3.yaml](running_f3.yaml))?: